 When you sit, your hip flexors (the muscles that bring your thighs towards your chest) are in constant flexion and your core muscles are turned off.

 Tight, short hip flexors will pull on the pelvis from the front, creating an anterior tilt and exaggerating your lordotic spinal curve.

-Furthermore, the muscles on the posterior side of the pelvis, namely the glutes and the hamstrings will become elongated and inactivated from a lack of use.
+Furthermore, the muscles on the posterior side of the pelvis, namely the glutes and the hamstrings will become elongated and inactivated by a lack of use.

 How To Tell If You Have Anterior Pelvic Tilt

 - Lay on the floor on your back, and bend your knees.
 From this position squeeze your glutes as hard as you can until your hips are extended and you create a Glute Bridge.

 - Are you able to draw a straight line from your knees down to your shoulders?
 Or are you broken at the hips?
 If you are broken at the hips and cannot achieve a full hip extension, then you probably have lordosis from tight hip flexors.

 - Look at a side profile photo of yourself.
 Is there an exaggerated lordotic curve in your lower back and a bellowing out of your belly These are also indications that you have excessive anterior pelvic tilt.